-50. Other Materials for Scab Control.
+47. Other Materials for Scab Control.
 Bordeaux is recommended for general use on pears because it has certain marked advantages over other materials.
 It does not injure the leaves and there is no apparent interference with the functioning of the leaf.
 There are also definite indications that orchards regularly sprayed with bordeaux do not suffer as severely from fire-blight as those in which bordeaux is not used.
 A definite disadvantage of bordeaux, with some varieties at least, is the fact that it causes russeting of the fruit.
 This is very undesirable on Bartlett and possibly other smooth skinned varieties but is probably an advantage with Bosc and possibly other varieties.

-Lime-sulphur has been rather generally used in certain parts of the state apparently with satisfactory results but the use of this material in the after-blossom applications does not seem to be the best procedure.
-For those who prefer this material, it is suggested that they use it at the rate of 21⁄2 gallons or preferably 2 gallons with water to make 100 gallons in the pre-blossom applications and to reduce the concentration in the after-blossom applications somewhat, or if scab is believed to be well under control to substitute one of the less injurious sulphur sprays in the after-blossom applications.
+Lime-sulphur has been rather generally used in certain parts of the state apparently with satisfactory results but the use of this material in the after blossom applications does not seem to be the best procedure.
+For those who prefer this material, it is suggested that they use it at the rate of $2\frac{1}{2}$ gallons or preferably 2 gallons with water to make 100 gallons in the pre-blossom applications and to reduce the concentration in the after-blossom applications somewhat, or if scab is believed to be well under control to substitute one of the less injurious sulphur sprays in the after-blossom applications.

 If lime-sulphur or other sulphur material is used during the summer, an application of "summer oil" for psylla should not follow one of sulphur within two weeks nor be followed by one of sulphur until a similar period has elapsed.
-Because of this complication every effort should be made to bring scab under control by the early sprays so as to avoid the use of a fungicide during mid-and late summer when oil sprays are to be employed.

-- 51. Climbing Cutworms.
-Refer to special instructions in Section 79. - 52.
-Fire-blight.
+49. Fire-blight.
 Special instructions for the control of fire-blight will be sent upon request.